oban-bg/oban/guides/isolation.md

 end
 ```

-The migration will create the `private` schema and all Oban-related tables, functions, and
+The migration will create the `private` schema and all Oban-related tables within that schema.
-triggers within that schema.
-With the database migrated, you'll then specify the prefix in your
+With the database migrated, you'll then specify the prefix in your configuration:
-configuration:

 ```elixir
 config :my_app, Oban,